external-mirrors/akkoma/docs/docs/development/API/differences_in_mastoapi_responses.md

 - `content_type`: string, contain the MIME type of the status, it is transformed into HTML by the backend.
 You can get the list of the supported MIME types with the nodeinfo endpoint.
 - `to`: A list of nicknames (like `admin@otp.akkoma.dev` or `admin` on the local server) that will be used to determine who is going to be addressed by this post.
 Using this will disable the implicit addressing by mentioned names in the `status` body, only the people in the `to` list will be addressed.
 The normal rules for post visibility are not affected by this and will still apply.
 - `visibility`: string, besides standard MastoAPI values (`direct`, `private`, `unlisted`, `local` or `public`) it can be used to address a List by setting it to `list:LIST_ID`.
+- `expires_in`: **Deprecated**; replaced by `duration`.
-- `expires_in`: The number of seconds the posted activity should expire in.
+    The number of seconds the posted activity should expire in.
 When a posted activity expires it will be deleted from the server, and a delete request for it will be federated.
 This needs to be longer than an hour.

 ## GET `/api/v1/statuses`